lucasvegi/Elixir-Refactorings/README.md

   end
   ```

-  This example is based on a original code by Gary Rennie.
+  This example is based on an original code by Gary Rennie.
 Source: [link](https://www.youtube.com/watch?v=V21DAKtY31Q)

 [▲ back to Index](#table-of-contents)
 ___